-For GAAP purposes, defined LOSAP benefit liability, net represents unfunded balance for future distribution to retirees.
+For GAAP purposes, defined LOSAP benefit liability, net represents the unfunded balance for future distribution to retirees.
 For budgetary purposes, it is not a liability until incurred.
-Therefore, for the year ended December 31, 2018, defined LOSAP benefit liability, net in the amount of \$943,616 has been included in the government-wide presentation.
+Therefore, for the years ended December 31, 2019 and 2018, defined LOSAP benefit liability-net in the amount of \$760,089 and \$943,616, respectively, have been included in the government-wide presentation.
 See Notes 7 and 12 for additional information.